chrisweb/freeMusic.zone/documentation/aws_cloud_setup.md

 In "advanced details" add the mongodb server userdata that can be found in "/cloud/cloud-init/userdata/cloud-config_mongodb.yml", this will setup the instance and install mongodb

-Choose a security group that allows connection on port 22 for ssh but only for your own IP, so that you can connect to the server with your ssh client and a second rule that allows TCP traffic to the mongodb port you have defined and only for the IP range of your web servers
+Choose a security group that allows connection on port 22 for ssh but only for your own IP, so that you can connect to the server with your ssh client and a second rule that allows TCP traffic to the mongodb port you have defined and only for the IP range of your web servers (as source choose the security group of your webservers, type "sg" and then choose from autocomplete list, the security group of your webservers)

 Finally: launch the instance